lsst/verify/doc/jobs.rst

 ################################################

 The `lsst.validate.base` framework works in tandem with the SQUASH_ metric monitoring service.
-This page describes how to use the `lsst.validate.base.Job` class to collect :doc:`measurements <measurement-dev>` and :doc:`blobs <blob-dev>`, and build a JSON document that is accepted by SQUASH's RESTful API.
+This page describes how to use the `lsst.validate.base.Job` class to collect :doc:`measurements <measurements>` and :doc:`blobs <blobs>`, and build a JSON document that is accepted by SQUASH's RESTful API.

 Collecting measurements in a Job
 ================================